 Living Costs & Accommodation

 South Africa is currently considered to have a comparatively struggling economy, due mostly to the weakness of the national currency, the rand.
 However, many expats who intend to use GBP to live off savings, or by receiving a UK state pension, can expect considerable benefits when it comes to day-to-day living costs.
-Your money will certainly reach further than it would across many European, North American, and Asian countries.
+Your money will certainly reach further than it would across many European, North American, and Asian countries such as Singapore.
 The average worker is paid around 20,000 ZAR per month, which equates to just over £1000, and a basic 2-bedroom home could be bought for around 937,000 ZAR, or £47,000.
 Everyday groceries are slightly more expensive than what they would usually be in the UK, though the cost of eating out is much cheaper and a couple could dine out on a 3-course meal at a renowned restaurant for around £25.
 Tipping a waiter, bartender, UBER driver, or carwash is widely expected since tips make up a large part of these workers’ income.
 While general living costs may be low, a UK expat living in South Africa will be responsible for, and be expected to fund themselves, almost everything they will need to get by day-to-day.
 This includes- but is not limited to- private health care, school education for children, private security for your home, and a car, since some public transport such as trains and the metro is old, unmaintained, and inadvisable to use.
 Here are some of the most common current day-to-day living costs in South Africa:

 - Bills (electricity, gas, water, and heating)- between £60pm and £80pm